What happened during the Australian credit card reforms

-From credit limit increases to card cancellations, here’s what will change with the credit card reforms in 2018 and 2019.
+From credit limit increases to card cancellations, here’s what changed with the credit card reforms in 2018 and 2019.

-How you manage your credit card account and credit limits are about to get easier.
-The Australian government is rolling out four credit card reforms which are designed to protect cardholders over the next financial year.
-Kicking off with a ban on credit limit increase invitations from banks on 1 July 2018, these will impact how cardholders can cancel their cards, change their credit limits and are charged interest.
+To make it easier for people to manage their credit card account and credit limits, the Australian government rolled out four credit card reforms to protect cardholders in the 2018/2019 financial year.
+These changes kicked in with a ban on credit limit increase invitations from banks on 1 July 2018 and also impacted how cardholders can cancel their cards, change their credit limits and are charged interest.

-To help you understand how these credit card reforms will impact you and when they’ll apply, check out the table below.
+To help you understand how these credit card reforms impacted Australians and when they were introduced, check out the table below.

 |Ban on credit card limit increase invitations||Card card issuers can not contact customers to offer credit limit increase invitations.
 This includes all forms of communication (including email, phone and in-branch).
 This applies even if customers have previously provided consent to receive these invitations.||1 July 2018|

 |Credit card limit assessments||If you’re applying for a new credit card or requesting a credit limit increase, the card issuer must assess your application based on your ability to repay the entire credit limit within a three-year period.||1 January 2019|